0xSero/partisia-docs/docs/PBCFundamentals/dictionary.md

 The immutable record or ledger, that keeps track of transactions that have already taken place.
 There is a copy of the ledger on all nodes.
 Partisia Blockchain has sharding, the ledger records the activities on all shards, they are combined to form the complete ledger.

-### Public Key Cryptography
+### Public-key cryptography

 Public-key cryptography is a form of cryptography that uses pairs of keys: A public key that may be shared with anyone and a private key that must be kept secret.
-Read more [here](keys.md).
+The public and private keys are generated in mathematically connected pairs.
+The public key can be used to encrypt a message that can be decrypted by the private key, meaning that anyone can send an encrypted message to any recipient assuming they know their public key.
+PBC uses elliptic curve cryptography, specifically the curve [secp256k1](https://en.bitcoinwiki.org/wiki/Secp256k1).

 ### Reader Node